Think Global, Act Virtual: Assistant Dean Linda Kao Helps Move the Online MBA Immersion Program to a New Format

 Linda Kao with SMU Cox Online MBA students and faculty outside a castle on a day trip during the London Online MBA Immersion in December 2019.

-While Kao coordinates the schedule of events for the Immersions, Jacobson and Singh design the academic and consulting experience for the students.
+For Immersions, Kao coordinates the schedule of events and Jacobson and Singh design the academic and consulting experience for the students.
 Kao was quick to describe the virtual immersion as a product of both her wonderful working relationship with her colleagues and their inventive minds.
 “They are both so brilliant.
 And what we came up with together is pedagogical, experiential, and global!”
 The Immersion was designed to respond not just to the realities of COVID, but also to the ongoing public discussions about change and equality in the U.S. With the theme of Women in Business, the team decided to base the Immersion in Dallas and hold it in August using an online platform called Be-novative that Jacobson discovered.

 Kao soon realized that, rather than an obstacle, the new online format actually had enormous benefits for the Immersion.
 “Because we could only do it online, we were able to bring in companies from across the world,” says Kao.
 “We brought in judges and speakers from Europe, Asia, and the east and west coasts of the United States.
 People stayed up till two or three o’clock in the morning, just to meet our students, mentor them, and critique the projects.”

 Kao directs all experiential learning trips for all graduate students at the SMU Cox School of Business.
 The first was the Global Leadership Program (GLP) which she founded and has been operating since 1999.
 The GLP offers first-year on-campus MBA students a two-week study abroad experience.
 Students meet with business executives across multiple cities who offer insights into their industries and regions.
-The most recent experiential program she’s built is the OMBA Immersion, a study abroad experience that takes place in less than a week.
-The Online MBA candidates meet in person and work in teams to consult with executives on real-world problems faced by their businesses.
+The most recent experiential program she’s built is the Online MBA Immersion, a study abroad experience that takes place in less than a week.
+The OMBA candidates meet in person and work in teams to consult with executives on real-world problems faced by their businesses.
 Then, the business leaders judge the presentations and evaluate the students’ consulting plans.

 Reviews of the virtual OMBA Immersion in Dallas have been glowing.
 “I was amazed at the depth and breadth of the bond that formed between myself and the rest of the team over the course of 24 hours,” wrote one student to Linda.
 “It was fantastic to be a part of and to behold.”
 Kao was gratified by the response, since her goal has always been to serve the mission of SMU Cox for experiential learning beyond standard business school classes.